IHE/ITI.SeR/SeR.md

-In those scenarios, this profile defines how to create a "logical federation" between an Access Decision Manager (responsible for enabling/denying accesses) and actors that enforce access decisions (e.g. XDS Document Repositories that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
+In those scenarios, this profile defines how to create a "logical federation" between an Access Decision Manager (responsible for enabling/denying accesses) and actors that enforce Access Decisions (e.g. XDS Document Repositories that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
 Actors that store clinical data could only trust a decision made by the Access Decision Manager.

-Access Decision Manager functionalities are out of scope for this profile because typically they are domain specific and locally defined.
-It is out scope of the profile to cover all the Access Control Decision issues.
-This profile allows the creation of a system where the existence of a clinical data item that cannot be accessed by a specific user is totally obscured from the Consumers.
+Authorization Decision Manager functionalities are out of scope for this profile.
+The implementation details typically are domain specific and locally defined.

+This profile allows the creation of a system where the existence of a clinical data item that cannot be accessed by a specific user is totally obscured from the Requester Entity.

 Creation, management and enforcement of policies are out of scope for this profile.
-However, this profile takes in consideration best practices and common implementations for Access Decision Manager functionalities.

 This profile allows addressing the following security risks (related to clinical data exposure):

-- The actor storing clinical data does not know the access control decision that should be enforced.
+- The actor storing clinical data does not know the Access Decision that should be enforced.
 Therefore, if it denies access to data, there is a failure of availability.
   If it provides the document inappropriately, there is a risk to confidentiality.
   The SeR Profile allows this actor to be aware of the decision made, only asking for